 Allergy to prednisone is rare, as the human body manufactures a similar compound.
 In fact prednisone is used to treat moderate to life threatening allergies.

 Possible adverse reaction(s) to moderate and high doses of prednisone include fluid and electrolyte imbalance; metabolic disturbances e.g. hyperglycemia or gestational diabetes and osteoporosis; susceptibility to infection; peptic ulcer; behavioral changes e.g. nervousness, insomnia, irritability and mood swings; myopathy; and cataracts.

 Prednisone should be used with caution in people with hypertension, congestive heart failure, diabetes mellitus, osteoporosis, ulcerative colitis, ocular herpes and others (please consult with doctor if you have any chronic illness).
 Osteoporosis can be retarded with calcium supplementation and exercise.

-Prednisone should be discontinued if pregnancy is achieved, but should be resumed five days prior to ovation of the next cycle.
+Prednisone should be discontinued if pregnancy is not achieved, but should be resumed five days prior to ovation of the next cycle.
 Rapid withdrawal of prednisone may cause fatigue, myalgias, arthralgias, dizziness, hypotension, hypoglycemia and dyspnea.If you experience these symptoms, please contact your doctor.